eclipse-edc/MinimumViableDataspace/README.md

 The
 [DataAccessCredentialScopeExtractor.java](extensions/dcp-impl/src/main/java/org/eclipse/edc/demo/dcp/core/DataAccessCredentialScopeExtractor.java)
-class would convert this into a scope string `org.eclipse.edc.vc.type:DataProcessorCredential:read` and add it to the consumer's access token.
+class would convert this into a scope string `org.eclipse.dspace.dcp.vc.type:DataProcessorCredential:read` and add it to the consumer's access token.

 ### 8.4 Policy evaluation functions